Hyper-distance Oracles in Hypergraphs: Line-graph based oracle

 This observation hints a way to produce a distance oracle for a given hypergraph $H$ based on its line graph $\mathcal{L}(H)$.
 At query time, given hyperedges $e$ and $f$ and the desired value of $s$, one can obtain $\mathcal{L}_s(H)$ from $\mathcal{L}(H)$, retrieve the vertices corresponding to $e$ and $f$ and compute their distance in $\mathcal{L}_s(H)$.
 As the line graph is a standard graph, one can preprocess it to build a distance oracle using any state-of-the-art method for graphs (see experiments in Section \ref{subsec:comparison}).

-\spara{Limitations.} The main limitation of such an approach is that line graphs are typically much larger than the original hypergraphs, as their number of edges is in the order of $O(|E|^2)$.
+\spara{Limitations.} The main limitation of such an approach is that line graphs are typically much larger than the original hypergraphs, as their number of edges is in the order of $O(\mathsf{d}_{\mathsf{MAX}}^2)$, where $\mathsf{d}_{\mathsf{MAX}}$ is the max number of $s$-adjacent hyperedges of a hyperedge in $H$.
 The complexity worsens when we need to answer also vertex-to-vertex $s$-distance queries: in this case, the line graph needs to be augmented with a new vertex $u_v$ for each $v \in V$, and a new edge between $u_v$ and each vertex in the line graph that corresponds to a hyperedge including $v$ (see Figure \ref{fig:toy} (right)).
-As a consequence, the \emph{augmented line graph} has $|V| + |E|$ vertices of different types (those denoted with circles and those with hexagons in \Cref{fig:toy}), and up to $|V||E| + |E|^2$ edges.
+As a consequence, the \emph{augmented line graph} has $|V| + |E|$ vertices of different types (those denoted with circles and those with hexagons in \Cref{fig:toy}), and up to $|V||E| + \mathsf{d}_{\mathsf{MAX}}^2$ edges.

-\Cref{tbl:linegraphs} reports several statistics for $8$ real-world hypergraphs: number of vertices, number of hyperedges, number of vertices and edges in the line graph, and number of vertices and edges in the augmented line graph.
+\Cref{tbl:linegraphs} reports several statistics for $8$ real-world hypergraphs: number of vertices, number of hyperedges, number of vertices and edges in the line graph, number of vertices and edges in the augmented line graph, disk usage of the hypergraph, and disk usage of the line graph.
 On average, the line graph has 238x more edges than the related hypergraph has hyperedges, with Enron being the hypergraph with the largest increase (1435x).
 Similarly, the augmented line graph has 254x more edges, on average.
 Consequently, a distance oracle built on top of a line graph may require significantly more space.

-Another issue with a line-graph-based solution is that creating the line graph is a challenge in itself.
-Few works have been proposed in the literature, which, however, aim at generating the $s$-line graph for a given $s$~\cite{liu2020parallel}, and hence require a considerable amount of redundant work to obtain all the $s$-line graphs up to a max $\smax$.
+A second issue with a line-graph-based solution is that creating the line graph is a challenge in itself.
+Few approaches have been proposed in the literature, which, however, aim at generating the $s$-line graph for a given $s$~\cite{liu2020parallel}, and hence require a considerable amount of redundant work to obtain all the $s$-line graphs up to a max $\smax$.
+A third issue is that the state-of-the-art distance oracles for graphs are not designed to consider two different types of vertices, as it is the case with the augmented line graph needed to answer vertex-to-vertex $s$-distance queries.
+Thus, their adoption would not be straightforward in this case (in fact, in \Cref{subsec:comparison} we experiment with the line-graph-based approach only for hyperedge-to-hyperedge queries).
+Finally, the fidelity of line graphs in accurately representing hypergraphs remains uncertain, as demonstrated by Kirkland~\cite{kirkland2018two}: instances exist where non-isomorphic hypergraphs yield identical weighted line graphs.
+Consequently, oracles built on top of line graphs might result in less accurate distance approximations, especially for specific types of hypergraphs.